 Legal Reference: Iowa Code §§ 20.9; 607A.
-Cross Reference: 414 Classified Employee Vacations and Leaves of Absence

 414.7 CLASSIFIED EMPLOYEE MILITARY SERVICE LEAVE

 The board recognizes classified employees may be called to participate in the armed forces, including the national guard.
 If a classified employee is called to serve in the armed forces, the employee will have a leave of absence for military service until the military service is completed.